blueburncz/BBMOD/README.md

 ![Day](screenshots/Day.png)
 ![Night](screenshots/Night.png)
 ![Vignette and grayscale](screenshots/VignetteAndGrayscale.png)
 This repo includes a demo project (screenshots above).
-You can also download a binary under [releases](https://github.com/blueburn-cz/BBMOD/releases).
+You can also download a binary under [releases](https://github.com/blueburn-cz/BBMOD/releases) or play it in a browser at https://blueburn.cz/bbmod/demo/.

 # BBMOD GUI
 ![BBMOD GUI](screenshots/GUI.png)